MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

     - Folder: **Models**
     - Scope: **public**

-17. In **IData** interface, declare a property with following information:
+17. In the **IData** interface, declare a property with the following information:

     - Type: **List&lt;Actor&gt;**
     - Name: **ActorsList**

-18. Declare a method with following information:
+18. Declare a method with the following information:

     - Return type: **List&lt;Actor&gt;**
     - Name: **ActorsInitializeData**

-19. Declare a method with following information:
+19. Declare a method with the following information:

     - Return type: **Actor**
     - Name: **GetActorById**